stem-trades-sequassen/puppet-manifests/README.md

 # puppet-manifests
 Puppet manifests for Puppet Server to organize nodes.
-Ran on Puppet Agent 7.33.0 and Puppet Server 7.9.5
+Ran on Puppet Agent 7.33.0 and Puppet Server 7.9.5 Endpoint should be configured to use the Tailnet at this point, otherwise referenced hostnames will mean nothing to it.

 ## Note to directors:
 Manually install puppet